 Median Household Income

-Median household income measures the total income (before tax) of all members of a household.
+Median household income measures the median after-tax income of all members of a household.

 Why This Matters